DevMandate/DevMandate/README.md

 <details>
   <summary>My Mission</summary>
   <p>
-    I am a dedicated software developer driven by a mission to build solutions that create operational efficiency and unlock opportunities for others.
+    I am a dedicated software developer driven by a mission to build solutions that create operational efficiency and unlock Global opportunities.
     Through innovation and automation, I seek to solve real-world problems and help communities thrive with scalable tech tools.
   </p>
 </details>